-Now in its 17th year, BC Middle Market Growth Conference has become the leading M&A Conference in Western Canada, with close to 350 attendees, a popular exhibitor trade show and valuable networking opportunities.
-In 2017, the Association for Corporate Growth relaunched its signature event with an expanded purpose to create growth opportunities for BC middle market businesses, delivering valuable connection opportunities, expanded content and high-impact speakers.
+Now in its 17th year, BC Middle Market Growth Conference is the leading M&A Conference in Western Canada, with close to 350 attendees, a popular exhibitor trade show and valuable networking opportunities.
+For more information on this year’s event, visit www.acgbcevents.com

-Limited sponsorship opportunities for our 2018 event remain.
-Contact Sherryl Parsons email@example.com for more information on partnering with ACG British Columbia to showcase and build your brand at our biggest event of the year.
+Limited sponsorship opportunities remain.
+Contact Sherryl Parsons email@example.com for more information on partnering with ACG British Columbia to showcase and build your brand at ACG’s biggest event of the year.